bahrus/custom-enhancements/README.md

 ## Why "mount"?

 Just a suggestion.
-It ties in with this [additional proposal](https://github.com/WICG/webcomponents/issues/896)  Other suggestions are "inject", "enhance", "enhanceWith", "decorate", "decorateWith", the sky is the limit.
+It ties in with this [additional / primitive proposal](https://github.com/WICG/webcomponents/issues/896) which this proposal might be considered to be extending.
+Other suggestions are "inject", "enhance", "enhanceWith", "decorate", "decorateWith", the sky is the limit.
 The specific suggestion of "inject" will become clearer in what follows, hopefully.

 ## Why the long attribute names?